PestNow Pays $110,000 WDI/Termite Inspection Settlement to Avoid Trial

 - punitive damages if fraud was committed

-Whitney, LLP offers Free Consultations, and if your termite damage case is accepted, there are no out of pocket fees or expenses.
-All attorney’s fees and expenses are paid out of compensation recovered from the responsible parties.
+Whitney, LLP offers Legal Consultations.
 Call (410) 583 8000 or use our Online Quick Contact Form and we will be in touch.
 Some of our prior termite damage case results can be viewed here.

 We represent homeowners across Maryland, including in Baltimore, Columbia, Germantown, Silver Spring, Waldorf, Frederick, Ellicott City, Glen Burnie, Gaithersburg, Rockville, Bethesda, Dundalk, Towson, Wheaton, North Bethesda, Severn, Bel Air, Hagerstown, Annapolis, Owings Mills, Laurel, Reisterstown, Middle River, Suitland, Greenbelt, Landover, Camp Springs, Cockeysville, and Westminster.